Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “Emma’s right.
 “Dan is not,” Susie signed, deadpan.

-Then added, more serious: “But we can’t pretend it’s only about the music anymore.”
+Then she added, more seriously, “But we can’t pretend it’s only about the music anymore.”

-Sal clapped her hands.
-“Take a shot for that truth bomb, Susie Q. Actually—everyone should.”
+Sal clapped her hands.“Take a shot for that one, Susie Q. Actually, everyone should.”
 She poured, and one by one, we tossed them back.

 “I’m gonna need another one,” Liam muttered, storm still simmering in his voice.